- Loss decomposition for fast learning in large output spaces, ICML 2018

 Dept. of Electronic Engineering, Tsinghua University, China, in 2010.

-Large-scale machine learning for/on mobile:
+Large-scale machine learning:

 Fast and memory efficient neural networks